x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ANS:
-The benefits are X...the drawbacks are Y.  The system could be improved by the utilization of better integration methods beyond RK4 to give a more realistic simulation; granted, more realism is probably not needed given the nature of this project, as opposed to a NASA simulation testing the capabilities of a spacecraft.
+The benefits are X...the drawbacks are Y.  The system could be improved by the utilization of better integration methods beyond RK4 to give a more realistic simulation; granted, more realism/accuracy is probably not needed given the nature of this project, as opposed to a NASA simulation testing the capabilities of a spacecraft.
 ~~~

 3.What are some example systems you could model with Mass-spring simulations?